Integrate the HTTPDNS Android SDK into your application. The Client Integration Overview explains the basic principles.

 2. Verify that the network library is integrated

-Hijacking simulation test: Set the DNS server of your phone's Wi-Fi network to an invalid address.
-If your business requests can still be initiated, the integration is successful.
+Hijacking simulation test: Set your phone's Wi-Fi DNS server to an invalid address.
+If business requests still succeed, the integration works.

-Fault injection test: Use the custom resolution feature of EMAS HTTPDNS to resolve the target domain name to an invalid IP address.
-If the business request fails, the integration is successful.
+Fault injection test: Use the custom resolution feature to resolve the target domain to an invalid IP address.
+If the request fails, the integration works.

 Notes